yehoshoua/docker-dev-ssl-proxy/README.md

-A simple nginx proxy behind a self-generated & self-signed SSL certificate.
+A simple nginx proxy behind a self-generated & self-signed SSL certificate, with included support for WebSocket proxying.

 # Building